Pritzker School of Law

-Northwestern University Pritzker School of Law is the law school of Northwestern University, a private research university.
-It is located on the university's Chicago campus.
-Northwestern Law has been ranked among the top 14, or "T14" law schools, since U.S. News & World Report began publishing its annual rankings.
-Northwestern Law is among the top ten most selective law schools.
-Its performance in the job market has also contributed to its prestige.
+The Northwestern University Pritzker School of Law (formerly known as Northwestern University School of Law from 1891 to 2015) is the law school of Northwestern University, a private research university.
+The law school is located on the university's downtown Chicago campus.
+Northwestern Law is considered part of the T14, an unofficial designation in the legal community for the best law schools in the United States.

-Founded in 1859, it was the first law school established in Chicago.
-Notable alumni include numerous governors of several states; Arthur Goldberg, United States Supreme Court justice; Adlai Stevenson, governor of Illinois, cabinet secretary, and Democratic presidential candidate; John Paul Stevens, United States Supreme Court justice; Newton Minow, former chairman of the FCC; and Harold Washington, the first black Mayor of Chicago (1983–87) and, previously, a member of the U.S. House of Representatives.
+Founded in 1859, it was the first law school established in the city of Chicago.
+Notable alumni include numerous governors of several states; Arthur Goldberg, United States Supreme Court justice; Adlai Stevenson, governor of Illinois, cabinet secretary, and Democratic presidential candidate; John Paul Stevens, United States Supreme Court justice; Newton Minow, former chairman of the Federal Communications Commission (FCC); Harold Washington, the first black mayor of Chicago (1983–87) and, previously, a member of the United States House of Representatives; J. B. Pritzker, current governor of Illinois; and Suhas Subramanyam, current member of the United States House of Representatives.

 History

-Founded in 1859, the school that would become known as the Northwestern University Pritzker School of Law was the first law school established in the city of Chicago.
+Founded in 1859, the school now known as the Northwestern University Pritzker School of Law was the first law school established in Chicago.
 The school was originally the law department of the Old University of Chicago under the founding direction of Henry Booth and enrolled twenty-three students.
-The law school became Union College of Law when it jointly affiliated with Northwestern University in 1873.
-In 1891, the law school formally became Northwestern University School of Law when Northwestern assumed total control.
-Throughout the 20th century, programs such as the JD-MBA and JD-PhD were added to maintain the law school's position as one of America's top-ranked schools of law.
-In October 2015, it was renamed Northwestern University Pritzker School of Law after J.B.
-Pritzker and his wife, M.K.
-Pritzker, who gave $100 million to the law school.
+The law school became Union College of Law when it was jointly affiliated with Northwestern University in 1873.
+In 1891, the law school formally became the Northwestern University School of Law when Northwestern assumed total control.

+During the 20th century, programs such as the JD-MBA and JD-PhD were added, helping to maintain the school's position among America's top-ranked law schools.
+In the 1930s, the school was home to the Scientific Crime Detection Laboratory, which student Fred E. Inbau would direct and from which he would train prosecutors and police, leading to the Reid technique of deceptive interrogation to obtain confessions.

+In October 2015, the Northwestern University School of Law was renamed the Northwestern University Pritzker School of Law after J. B. Pritzker and his wife, M. K. Pritzker, gave $100 million to the law school.